HenryHe0123/CS50-AI/5/traffic/README.md

 | 3       | 128 filters, 4x4 kernel | 256 filters, 2x2 kernel | 0.9538            | **0.9843**       | 128                | So far the best with some  fine-tuning! |
 | 4       | 256 filters, 4x4 kernel | 256 filters, 2x2 kernel | 0.9269            | 0.9627           | 256                | Larger scale doesn't always make sense. |

-It is worth mentioning that when constructing my first neural networks, I initially put the Dropout layer between the Output layer and the Hidden layer (similar to the lecture source code), and then asked GPT for advice.
-However, GPT told me that it is a common way to put Dropout layer **before** the Dense Layer rather than after it.
+It is worth mentioning that when constructing my first neural network, I initially put the dropout layer between the output layer and the hidden layer (similar to the lecture source code), and then asked GPT for advice.
+However, GPT told me that it is a common way to put the dropout layer **before** the dense layer rather than after it.
 I followed the advice and found the effect surprisingly good, as shown above.

-Later, I tried the original idea, with the same configuration with Version1 but swapping the order of the hidden layer and dropout layer.
+Later, I tried the original idea, with the same configuration with version1 but swapping the order of the hidden layer and dropout layer.
 The new model was saved as `models/v0.h5`.
 It turned out that the model is under-fitting in this case, with a poor testing accuracy of 0.0550.